 Former professional basketball player Delonte West made millions in the NBA.
 He was drafted in the first round of the NBA draft by the Boston Celtics.
-West played in the NBA for eight years for the Boston Celtics, Seattle Supersonics, Cleveland Cavaliers, Toronto Raptors, and Dallas Mavericks.
+West played in the NBA for eight years for the Boston Celtics, Seattle Supersonics, Cleveland Cavaliers and Dallas Mavericks.
 That's a career anyone could be proud of.
 However, Delonte West spent half of his career playing with an undiagnosed mental illness, running through money faster than he could make it, and marking his days and nights with episodes of mania and depression.
 Delonte West is bipolar.
 He is a shadow of the explosive player he was for eight seasons in the NBA.

-Recently, West was spotted wandering the streets of Houston wearing a hospital gown over a plaid shirt.
+Signs of trouble first popped up in 2016 when West was spotted wandering the streets of Houston wearing a hospital gown over a plaid shirt.
 He was barefoot.
 He looked completely out of it.
 While he loitered in the parking lot of a Jack In The Box, a fan approached him and asked: "Are you Delonte West?"
 West replied: "I used to be, but I'm not about that life anymore."

-Delonte West was born on July 26, 1983 in Washington, D.C.
+Delonte West was born on July 26, 1983, in Washington, D.C.
 His childhood was littered with mental health issues.
 He tried to kill himself several times and landed in a children's hospital on several occasions after he swallowed pills and cut himself.
 He attended Eleanor Roosevelt High School, where he played basketball.
-He was named the Washington Post's All Met Basketball Player of the Year, due to his averages of 20.2 points, 6.5 rebounds, 3.9 assists, and 3.1 steals per game.
+He was named the Washington Post's All-Met Basketball Player of the Year, due to his averages of 20.2 points, 6.5 rebounds, 3.9 assists, and 3.1 steals per game.

 West played college basketball at Philadelphia's St. Joseph's University.
 In college, he averaged, 18.9 points and 6.7 assists per game.
 He led the Hawks to an Elite Eight appearance in the NCAA Tournament.
 He left college after his junior season and was drafted with the 24th overall pick in the 2004 NBA Draft by the Boston Celtics.
 He is now 32 years old.